 What time does the tour begin and what time does it end?

 Journey Through Justice is four hours long.
 We ask that students arrive by 9:30 a.m. and stay until approximately 2 p.m. (to allow for bathroom breaks and time spent moving from one room to the next).
-If you cannot stay for the full four hours, please let us know in advance so that we may plan accordingly.
+If you cannot stay for the full four hours, please let us know in advance of your tour date so that we may plan accordingly.
 Please keep in mind, however, that parts of the tour will have to be shortened or eliminated if you cannot stay for the full four hours.
+Groups which arrive after 10 a.m. without prior arrangement will be asked to leave and reschedule.
 For groups arriving by bus, the door will open at 9:15 a.m.
 Groups traveling by other means may enter the building before 9:15 a.m. but should not expect the Law-Related Education staff to be available before that time.

 What will happen once I schedule my Journey Through Justice?